masikol/preprocess16S/README.md

 ### Plotting

-You will need to install gnuplot and numpy if you want t ouse this feature:
+You will need to install matplotlib and numpy if you want to ouse this feature.
-- gnuplot can be installed via your package manager (e.g. `sudo apt install gnuplot`);
-- numpy can be installed via conda or pip (e.g. `pip install numpy`);
+These packages can be installed via conda or pip (e.g. `pip install numpy`).

 As it has been mentioned above, if -q (--quality-plot) option is specified, a quality graph will be plotted.